-Account - SMath Studio Desktop $\times$
+Account - SMath Studio Desktop \times

 SMath Studio can be used for free.
 However, some features of SMath Studio require server-side support.
 For the community, this means that the user has to log in using SMath Account to use them.

 E-mail: Password:

 Log in online Offline activation

 Register - Restore access

 Advanced features and services can be activated for SMath Studio.
 Available offers can be found on the Prices page of the official web-site .

 Common benefits of using SMath account

-Automatic Worksheets attribution; Full access to commercial plug-ins; Priority support on the official web-site; Advanced features of SMath Studio in the Cloud.
+Automatic Worksheets attribution;

+Full access to commercial plug-ins;

+Priority support on the official web-site; Advanced features of SMath Studio in the Cloud.

+Advanced leatures of Small Studio III the Cloud.

 See the web-site for additional information.